b00tc4mp/neoland-bootcamp-202201/staff/ivan-lopez/full-stack/final-project/docs/README.md

 - Search products
 - See product details (construction material, measures, etc...)
-- Add products to cart (TODO)
-- Buy products (TODO)

 And as Admin you can:

 - Register product
-- edit product
+- Update product
-- delete product
+- Delete product
-- search products
+- Search products
-- see product details
+- See product details
-- view order list (TODO)

 ### Use cases